Ralve-org/RabbitScout/README.md

 - 📈 Extended metrics and analytics

 ### Known Limitations
-- Binding management functionality is currently disabled
+- Binding management functionality actions are in development
 - Channel and connection management actions are in development
 - Some advanced features are view-only at this time